waldoxhm/asus-chromebox-cn62-guado-hackintosh/README.md

 ## update2020.11.01

  - New Folder “EFI-fakesmc” replace the Virtualsmc with Fakesmc to get Fan-control（via ssd fan control https://exirion.net/ssdfanctrl/ ）
- - Opencore's Installation guide says it is not recommand to use fakesmc with opencore, and fakesmc is out of date, so if you want Virtualsmc back, pls use folder “EFI”
+ - Opencore's Installation guide says it is not recommand to use fakesmc with opencore, and fakesmc is out of date. so if you want Virtualsmc back, pls use folder “EFI”, but you will lose fanctrl.

 ### System configuration
  - BIOS：mrchromebox COREBOOT 4.12